 This website is an outgrowth of various web endeavors going back to the late 1990s.
-To say that HTML has evolved in that interval would be among the most hyperbolic understatements imaginable.
-Although this present WordPress iteration officially commenced October 2018, it is principally a platform update to maintain standards compliance and therefore largely sustains the public-facing content from a former static-content site maintained from 2010–2014 (which in turn incorporated mission-oriented content created from 2003–2006).
+To say that HTML has evolved in that interval is the extreme of nderstatements.
+The present WordPress iteration officially commenced October 2018 as a platform update to maintain standards and accessibility compliance.
+It sustains the public-facing static from 2010–2015 and 2003–2006.
+With this new platform, an exponentially increasing degree of content is being added.

 Although arguably unrealistic to Internet content, all pertinent available rights are reserved.
 In general, copyright only applies to forms of expression of an idea—not to the idea itself.
 Anyone may make fair use of the content of this site provided appropriate citation is given in published works or academic papers.

 This site has precise css print styling that dramatically improves the quality of paper and PDF memorialization.
 Since these “brandings” will not appear on paper, it is requested that the URL header or footer inserted by a browser at the time of printing be left intact if content is to be (re)distributed in paper, PDF, XPS, or image format.